Devissage and Localization for the Grothendieck Spectrum of Varieties: A comparison of models

 \begin{theorem} $K^C (\Var_{/k})$ is weakly equivalent to $K^Z(\Var_{/k})$. \end{theorem}

 The rest of this section focuses on the proof of the theorem.
 For conciseness we fix the base field $k$ and omit it from the notation.
-To prove the theorem we construct an auxillary $SW$-category $\Var_w$ and show that there are weak equivalences
+To prove the theorem we construct an auxilliary SW-category $\Sch_{rfw}$ and show that there are weak equivalences Recall that $\Sch_{rf}$ is the ACGW-category of reduced schemes of finite type (Example~\ref{ex:sch}).
+By an abuse of notation, we also write $\Sch_{rf}$ for the SW-category of reduced schemes of finite type (see Remark~\ref{agreement}).
+The left-hand map is an equivalence by Corollary~\ref{cor:var-sch}, so we focus on the zig-zag on the right.